Ave-Eren/audit-ai/README.md

 # AuditAI
-A Robust Audit &amp; Compliance System for Banks\
+A Robust Audit & Compliance System for Banks\
 AuditAI is an innovative Audit & Compliance System designed specifically for financial institutions.
 Leveraging the power of generative AI and the robust infrastructure of Microsoft Azure, AuditAI aims to streamline audit processes, enhance compliance monitoring, and ensure adherence to regulatory standards with minimal human intervention.

 ## Features